 Thanks to the lobbying efforts, the market for helmets expanded rapidly in the early 1990′s, almost doubling between 1993 and 1995.
 This lead to record profits for the bicycle helmet division of Bell, that was reportedly making more money than the rest of the company.
 In 1995, the bicycle helmet market was estimated to be worth $200 million dollars.
 Large profits could be re-invested into further lobbying and funding of “studies”.

 Funding more flawed research

-The Snell Foundation kept funding this team of biased researchers, who kept producing more “studies” promoting helmets.
+The Snell Foundation kept funding this team of researchers, who kept producing more “studies” promoting helmets.
 For example, this study, published in 1996, made this bold claim:

 “Bicycle helmets, regardless of type, provide substantial protection against head injuries for cyclists of all ages involved in crashes, including crashes involving motor vehicles.”

 This study attracted a lot of criticism.
 Besides the flaws, there is the lack of disclosing conflicts of interests:

 “This research was supported by a grant from the Snell Memorial Foundation, to which the principal bicycle helmet manufacturers are contributors.”

 The authors again made the error of failing to consider confounding factors.
 They made implausible claims, like the claim that there is no significant difference in protection between a soft-shell helmet (ie. a naked piece of polystyrene) and a hard-shell helmet (ie. a motorcycle helmet), or the claim that helmets are just as effective in high-speed accidents involving cars than they are in low-speed falls.

 Close analysis of their data indicates that: